axibase/atsd/sql/examples/interpolate-extend.md

 ## Query without `EXTEND`

-If the query selects 2-minute periods for the 09:30 - 09:40 interval, the first period will be dated 09:38
+If the query selects 2-minute periods for the 09:30 - 09:40 interval, the first period is dated 09:38

 ```sql
 SELECT datetime, count(value)